-While many companies are starting to grasp the advantages of hiring remote workers, not everyone has considered the infrastructure they’ll need to actually sustain them.
-Nor do they know how to measure employee progress, enable smooth collaboration or build team relationships within a virtual space.
+While many companies have now adjusted to the idea of remote work, few have considered the infrastructure required to sustain it.
+Nor have they worked out how to keep remote employees visible, enable smooth collaboration or build team relationships within a virtual space.

 Having worked remotely for seven years now, at Memory we know remote employee management is never a finished product – you need to keep working at it.
 But with the right tech, policies, communication and culture, you can create a solid foundation.
 Here are the seven remote best practices we use to enable a highly effective, happy remote workforce.